uni-carlosfranzreb/thesis_classifier/README.md

 The test losses are exactly the same for all epochs, so maybe something weird happened while evaluating the model, like deactivating the backward pass of the loss function.
 Now I will use the BCE loss function for all tests, for the sake of comparison.
 I will let it run again with this loss function.

 Then, I will implement Ben-Baruch's training procedure, and consider introducing gradient clipping.

+### 1643903291

+Again, all test losses remained the same throughout the six epochs.

+### 1643982969

+Now the model was trained correctly.
+However, it started overfitting very early.
+I have increased the dropout probability by one order of magnitude (from .001 to .01), to help the model generalize better.

+It also ran out of scheduler steps and stopped training during the fifth epoch.
+To prevent this, I have tripled the number of steps.